felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Conquering *The DevOps Handbook*

+So, why did I take so long to read it?

+Simply put, because I began to feel intimidated.
+Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of information.
+For example, I had trouble remembering what the Three Ways of DevOps stood for, even though they were central parts of both the Phoenix Project and the handbook.
+It felt like I was drowning in information, having too much of a good thing.
+The Phoenix Project managed to pass on a reasonable amount of information that didn't really detract from the story.
+The DevOps Handbook (DH) was just the raw knowledge nuggets, lined up one after the other.

+I initially tried reading the handbook physically, as I had done with the Phoenix Project.
+When I felt my reading velocity diminish, I started reading the digital version on my Kobo.
+Same result: initial progress was quick, and then everything grinded to a halt.

+Reluctantly, I eventually put down the book, feeling ashamed and defeated, until an unexpected discovery.

+## Pandora's box
-{{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="I conquered The DevOps Handbook.
-Notice the curved spine." >}}

-Here it is, the DevOps Handbook.
-It's actually my second copy of the book, because it took so long for me to read the first edition that in the meantime, the second edition came out.
-My new employer preapproved the purchase of the book, so I decided to benefit from the added material.
+{{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="I finished it!
+Actually, this is my second copy of the DH.
+It took so long for me to read my first copy that a second edition came out in the meantime." >}}

-But that doesn't really matter.
-What matters is how banged up my copy is.
-Do you notice the curved spine?
-This is because my good friend Mathieu (and current manager!) made me realize that I had been holding books wrong my entire life.
-Here's the holding position that helped me get through the DevOps Handbook:
+So, can you spot it?
+The little detail that allowed me to read the book?
+Look at the spine...

+Do you notice how curved it is?

+I guess I must explain...
+I have developed a very recent fondness for curved spines (at least, on books).
+I used to think having a book with a curved spine meant you weren't taking care of your stuff.
+As if you dropped your things and threw them around so often that they became folded all around.
+Like a spoiled kid who didn't want to read, screw that, I want to run around...
+(I don't know what I was thinking back then).
+Today, I realize there are good folds, and there are bad folds.
+A bad fold is the kind of fold I had in mind: actual damage.
+A good fold means someone really put their energy to extracting everything there was to learn about a specific book.
+It's a subtle difference, but it means a lot.

+It was my good
+friend Mathieu (and current manager!) who showed me a "tool" that I would be using for the rest of my life.
+It is a hand position.
+The gesture one does when actually learning.
+Here is what it looks like:

-{{< figure src="/img/how-to-hold-book.jpg" position="center" caption="My new favorite way to hold paperbacks." >}}
+{{< figure src="/img/how-to-hold-book.jpg" position="center" caption="" >}}

+Those who know, know.

-What difference does that make?
+You might be asking, What difference does that make?
 For one, it showed me an important
-lesson: Books are not valuable.
+lesson: Books, as an object are not valuable.
 It is their content that is valuable.
-Most precisely, their knowledge nuggets.
+Their poetry, their imaginary worlds, their prose, their wisdom.
+Books are a mere tactile visual support.
+They are a material that our brain associates with learning since when written language was invented.

-As a money-poor grad student, I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
+Going back to me.
+About 10 years ago, I was a relatively money-poor grad student.
+I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
 Thus, I took great care of my manuals, seldom highlighting or writing in them, so that I could sell them at a higher price later on.